bjbsquared/SolidPy/readme.md

  | a.color("red", 0.5)| color("red", 0.5){sphere(r=2)}

 ##Utility
+### Comment
+Each object can have a comment applied to  which will help identify it  in the OpenSCAD code.

+    a=Cube(1,2,3)
+    a.comment = "Here is my Cube!"

 ###copy(SolidPyObj)
 Copy creates an exact duplicate of the solid object except the parent of the duplicate is set to `None` and children are duplicates of the original.